 The Flash--or at least a Flash--would not be absent from comic books for long.
 Only a little over five years after Jay Garrick's last appearance as The Flash in All Star Comics, editor Julius Schwartz assigned writer Robert Kanigher and artist Carmine Infantino to create a new version of The Flash.
 The new version of The Flash was police scientist Barry Allen, who while working late one night is splashed with chemicals and struck by lightning.
 He learns that he can now move at super-speed as a result.
 In fact, he can even vibrate his molecules at high speed.
 He took the name "The Flash" after his favourite comic book character (The Golden Age Flash, Jay Garrick).

 This new Flash first appeared in Showcase #4, October 1956.
 Sales for that particular issue proved to be so good that The Flash would appear in a few more issues of Showcase before being given his own title, The Flash.
-Perhaps fitting The Flash took up the numbering of Flash Comics, starting with issue #105, March 1959.
+Fittingly enough The Flash took up the numbering of Flash Comics, starting with issue #105, March 1959.
 The new Flash proved so successful that National Periodical Publications also created new versions of a number of their Golden Age superheroes, including Green Lantern, Hawkman, The Atom, and so on.
 In fact, the first appearance of Barry Allen in Showcase #4, October 1956, is considered the beginning of the Silver Age of Comic Books.